 All projects are considered in accordance with the Environmental Planning and Assessment Act 1979 and subject to the same level of rigorous assessment and consultation as at any other time.
 Inclusion in the program doesn’t pre-determine the assessment outcome.

 Projects selected for the program are limited to ensure timeframes and Service Agreements can be met.
 A list of selected projects is available on the department’s website.

 Local development applications are not suitable for the Priority Assessment Program and should be submitted through the E-Planning Portal.

 For more detailed information, read the Program Overview and Participation Criteria (PDF, 475 KB).

-The department will review proposed and existing planning proposals, SSD and SSI projects to determine whether they should be selected as part of the program.
+The department is reviewing proposed and existing SSD and SSI projects to determine whether they should be selected as part of the program.

-An independent probity advisor was appointed to ensure a robust and transparent prioritisation process.
+The department uses a case management approach to identify and manage projects in the Priority Assessment Program.
+An independent probity advisor has been appointed to ensure a robust and transparent prioritisation process.

-For more information on the Priority Assessment Program, you can:
+For more information on the Priority Assessment Program:

 - read our frequently asked questions (PDF, 63 KB)